apache/trafficcontrol/docs/source/api/deliveryservices_sslkeys_add.rst

 Request Structure
 -----------------
-:cdn:         The name of the CDN to which the Delivery Service belongs
+:cdn:         The name of the CDN to which the :term:`Delivery Service` belongs
 :certificate: An object that contains the actual components of the SSL key

-	:crt: The certificate for the Delivery Service identified by ``key``
+	:crt: The certificate for the :term:`Delivery Service` identified by ``key``
-	:csr: The csr file for the Delivery Service identified by ``key``
+	:csr: The csr file for the :term:`Delivery Service` identified by ``key``
-	:key: The private key for the Delivery Service identified by ``key``
+	:key: The private key for the :term:`Delivery Service` identified by ``key``

-:key:     The 'xml_id' of the Delivery Service to which these keys will be assigned
+:key:     The 'xml_id' of the :term:`Delivery Service` to which these keys will be assigned
 :version: An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key

 .. code-block:: http